vkonde21/SE_project/README.md

 ## Features
 - Registration: Farmers, investors, buyers and food making institutions can create their account
-- Verification: Admin verifies the accounts of registered users.
+- Verification: Admin verifies the accounts of registered users and a mail is sent to the users once they are verified.
 - Login: Once an account is verified by the admin, the user can login.
 - Crops: Farmers can add, update and delete crop details.
 - Search Farmers: Investors, food making institutions and buyers can search for farmers by applying filters.
 - Chat: Investors, food making institutions and buyers can initiate chat with farmers in order to finalize their deal or order.
+They can send each other text messages and images in real time once the chat is initiated.
+The users can also block each other in case of spamming and can unblock the blocked user anytime they want.
 - Notifications: Farmers can accept or reject deals/orders.
-- Orders: Buyers can confirm their orders by sending a notification to the farmer and rate that farmer.
+- Orders and deals: Buyers can confirm their orders and investors and institutions can confirm their deals by sending a confirmation request to the farmer which the farmer can accept or reject.
+A mail is sent to the buyers, investors and institutions once their order/ deal request is accepted or rejected by the farmer.
+- Ratings: Buyers can rate farmers once they have confirmed an order with the farmer.
+This rating will reflect in the farmer's profile.

 ## Run server locally
 1. Clone the repository